Teenage Mutant Ninja Turtles: Third animated series (2012–2017)

 Nickelodeon acquired the global rights to Teenage Mutant Ninja Turtles from the Mirage Group and 4Kids Entertainment, Inc. and produced a new CGI-animated TMNT television series.
 The 2012 version is characterized by anime-like iconography and emphasis on mutagen continuing to wreak havoc on the everyday lives of the Turtles and their enemies; in addition, the tone of this version is similar to the original series, but also features a handful of serious episodes as well.
 The series ran for five seasons and ended in 2017.

 Fourth animated series (2018–2020)

 Rise of the Teenage Mutant Ninja Turtles was the second Nickelodeon-produced animated series in the franchise and premiered in September 2018.
 It returned to using 2D animation, while also using some anime iconography, and was characterized by its lighter humor.
 The series aired between 2018 and 2020, and was followed by a feature film released on Netflix in 2022.

-Fifth animated series (2024–present)
+Fifth animated series (2024–2025)

-A two-season 2D animated television series spin-off of the Teenage Mutant Ninja Turtles: Mutant Mayhem film, Tales of the Teenage Mutant Ninja Turtles, was released in 2024 for Paramount+, produced by Point Grey, who also produced the film.
+A two-season 2D animated television series spin-off of the Teenage Mutant Ninja Turtles: Mutant Mayhem film, Tales of the Teenage Mutant Ninja Turtles, was released in 2024 and 2025 for Paramount+, produced by Point Grey, who also produced the film.